 Evans and Gideon also succeed in making Starman an emotional paean for ordinary Midwest Americana and of a love of human individuality.
 Certainly, were it not for Jeff Bridges’s performance, Starman would be far less a film than it is.
 Filled with painedly jerky mannerisms and uncadenced speech patterns, Bridges gives a performance of anguished exactness.
 It is a piece of acting that feels as though it is being delivered by an alien that is becoming used to a human body or speech for the first time.
 The slow but perceptible transformation that character makes, moving from harsh alienness to an emotional overture on the virtues of the human condition and kitsch culture Americana is by the end of the film heartfelt.
 In another director’s hands, Starman may well have come out seeming simple-minded and cloying, but John Carpenter, Evans, Gideon and especially Jeff Bridges make it moving.

 The film was later developed into a maudlin tv series Starman (1986) starring Robert Hays as the title character who returns and goes on the road with his now grown son.
-Hays’s performance lacked any of the moving power of Jeff Bridges’ one here and the series only lasted for one season.
+Hays’s performance lacked any of the moving power of Jeff Bridges’ one here and the series only lasted for one season of twenty-two episodes.